 May 17 shines the spotlight on a springtime treasure hunt that, if you're lucky, yields a tasty treat to eat and possibly a pretty penny in your pocketbook!
 Whether you are a mushroom lover, a chef in a high-end restaurant or fan of the great outdoors, it’s National Mushroom Hunting Day, an annual holiday created by freelance writer and mushroom lover, Jace Shoemaker-Galloway.

 Each year, throngs of die-hard hunters head out to undisclosed locations in the forests, woods, orchards and/or fields armed with containers to capture the elusive and delicious prey - the wild mushroom.
 From morels, porcini and black trumpets to matsutake and chanterelles, foraging for mushrooms has become an annual tradition for many.
-For some, it can be a lucrative business - some folks even do it on a professional basis.
+For some, it can be a lucrative business.
+In fact, some folks even do it on a professional basis.

 Mushroom Hunting Tips